AWhetter/pathseq/doc/source/index.rst

 :mod:`pathseq`
 ==============

-:mod:`pathseq` is a pathlib-like library for working with file sequences.
+:mod:`pathseq` is a pathlib-first library for working with file sequences.

 .. code-block:: pycon